 CNC (Computer Numerical Control), more commonly referred to by its acronym CNC, refers to any system by which a tool head moves along a predefined path in order to perform various tasks like drilling, cutting, printing or milling.

 “CNC” is often associated with CNC milling – using a spindle as its cutting head – but there is more to CNC than milling!
-There are various applications where CNC is beneficial beyond milling alone.
+There are various applications where CNC machining is beneficial beyond milling alone.

 However, in this article, we will focus on CNC milling: the process of systematically removing material from a cutting tool to produce a final geometric shape.
 In this material reduction process, the computer is responsible for converting CAD designs into coordinates, which can be used by the cutting tool as instructions for where to remove material and reveal the final object.

-Unlock the secrets of 5-axis CNC milling
+Unlock the secrets of 5-axis CNC Machining

 A 5-axis CNC milling machine is an advanced version of traditional milling machines in which its cutting tool has the freedom to move in five axes simultaneously – providing complex geometric forms the opportunity for creation.